Present perfect: Portuguese

 'He has, as you know, already been nominated twice for the Sakharov Prize, which this Parliament awards each year.'

 Etymology

-The word perfect in the name comes from a Latin root referring to completion, rather than to perfection in the sense of "having no flaws".
+The word perfect in the tense name comes from a Latin root referring to completion, rather than to perfection in the sense of "having no flaws".
 (In fact this "flawless" sense of perfect evolved by extension from the former sense, because something being created is finished when it no longer has any flaws.)
 Perfect tenses are named thus because they refer to actions that are finished with respect to the present (or some other time under consideration); for example, "I have eaten all the bread" refers to an action which is, as of now, completed.
 However, as seen above, not all uses of present perfect constructions involve an idea of completion.

 In the grammar of languages such as Latin and Ancient Greek, the form most closely corresponding to the English present perfect is known simply as the perfect.
 For more information see the article Perfect (grammar).